zinzy/zinzy.website-v2/_pages/Codex.md

 #### Chapter 8: Work
 - Praise in public, criticize in private
 - Don't work overtime unless required
+- The product designer should conduct user research
+- The product designer should be a PO's sidekick

 #### Chapter 9: Habits
+- I am intrinsically motivated, and will struggle with anything that I must do based on extrinsic motivation
 - Practice yin yoga to train your quietude muscle, and tolerance of discomfort
 - Wash your face every day, and moisturize properly.
 - Buy simple black t-shirts and wear one every day